-An AIS transponder can be connected to this radar to overlay AIS targets on the radar display.
-The radar can store up to 1,000 AIS targets in its storage buffer.
-When this buffer becomes full of AIS targets, the alert "AIS CPTY FULL" is generated to inform you that the storage buffer is full.
-The storage buffer contains automatic dead reckoning for all AIS targets, which is based on reported Speed Over the Ground (SOG), Course Over the Ground (COG), Rate Of Turn (ROT) and heading.
-The storage buffer also contains calculation of range, bearing, CPA, TCPA, etc. The CPA and TCPA limits set for dangerous targets are common for TT and AIS targets.
+An AIS transponder can be connected to this radar to overlay AIS objects on the radar display.
+The maximum number of AIS objects that can be stored in storage buffer of this radar is shown in the following table.
+When this buffer becomes full of AIS objects, an appropriate alert is generated to alert you to full storage buffer.
+The storage buffer contains automatic dead reckoning for AIS targets (class A and B AIS targets and SAR vessels) and AIS SAR aircrafts, which is based on reported Speed Over the Ground (SOG), Course Over the Ground (COG), Rate Of Turn (ROT) and heading.
+The storage buffer also contains calculation of range, bearing, CPA, TCPA, etc.